bhngupta/Machine-Learning/README.md

 # Machine-Learning
-Implementing Machine Learning algorithms from scratch
+Implementing Machine Learning algorithms from scratch in python